Basal cell skin cancer

-Basal cell carcinoma is a type of skin cancer.
-It is the most common form of cancer in the United States.
+Basal cell cancer is the most common form of cancer in the United States.
 Most skin cancers are basal cell cancer.

 Other common types of skin cancer are:

-Basal cell skin cancer; Rodent ulcer; Skin cancer - basal cell; Cancer - skin - basal cell; Nonmelanoma skin cancer; Basal cell NMSC
+Basal cell carcinoma; Rodent ulcer; Skin cancer - basal cell; Cancer - skin - basal cell; Nonmelanoma skin cancer; Basal cell NMSC; Basal cell epithelioma

-Basal cell cancer starts in the top layer of the skin called the epidermis.
+The top layer of the skin is called the epidermis.
+The bottom layer of the epidermis is the basal cell layer.
+With basal cancer, cells in this layer are the ones that become cancerous.
 Most basal cell cancers occur on skin that is regularly exposed to sunlight or other ultraviolet radiation.

 You are more likely to get basal cell cancer if you have: